afanimartin/give_now/assets/specs/spec.md

 - [x] render items in the marketplace that don't belong to the current user
 - [x] remove items from cart
 - [x] show how many items have been added to cart
+- [x] update login screen design with primary color background
+- [] user should be able to edit/delete items uploaded by them. add menu button on the appbar with delete/donate options if the user uploaded the item
 - [] checkout items from the cart
-- [] user should be able to edit/delete items uploaded by them. add menu button on the appbar with delete/donate options if the user uploaded the item
-- [x] update login screen design with primary color background
-- [] show login progress when contacting google servers
-- [] render title and description in a textfield for easy edit of contents
-- [] render appBar in a SingleChildScrollView widget
-- [] handle exceptions and properly validate input values
 - [] clean up codebase--check warnings
 - [] add unit tests for core logic
 - [] invite users for testing

 ## After MVP
+- [] add dark theme
+- [] render appBar in a SingleChildScrollView widget
+- [] show login progress when contacting google servers
+- [] handle exceptions and properly validate input values
 - [] add terms and conditions
 - [] allow user to input quantity of product
 - [] only render item available in stock in carts, else inform user the cart item is no longer available. use a snackbar